these are the two adjusters for the headlights; they are very obvious being white

 Check the gasket - should look like new - make certain it is replaced in the same position or water will get in.

 The 6-way connector socket is on the back.
-Apparently this socket can occasionally give problems due to an overloaded earth pin - mine was fine, but given a spray of Servisol in case.
+Apparently this socket can occasionally give problems due to an overloaded earth pin - mine were fine, but given a spray of Servisol in case.

 The three lamps (other side is the same but with the rear fog light in place of the reversing light) are on a sub-board which simply clips into the back of the light structure.

-Replaced the side/brakelight 5/21 watt which was beginning to turn black and Servisol on all the contacts which looked as good as new.
+Replaced the side/brake light 5/21 watt which was beginning to turn black and Servisol contact cleaner on all the contacts which looked as good as new.